Skip to main content

 • Due to taking their medication other than as prescribed.

-• Does not have a cognitive or memory loss impairment and the person cannot name each of his or her medications but can tell you what health issues he or she takes medication for.
-Examples include but are not limited to when a person cannot name his or her hypertension medication, such as hydrochlorothiazide, but can tell you, “That little yellow pill is my water pill.
+• Does not have a cognitive or memory loss impairment and the person cannot name each of their medications but can tell you what health issues they take medication for.
+Examples include but are not limited to when a person cannot name their hypertension medication, such as hydrochlorothiazide, but can tell you, “That little yellow pill is my water pill.
 I have high blood pressure.”
-Or, they can tell you, “I take a pill once a week for my osteoporosis” when they are prescribed alendronate.
+Or they can tell you, “I take a pill once a week for my osteoporosis” when they are prescribed alendronate.

 • Is given medication by IV only.
-This need is captured in Module 7.13 IV Medications, Fluids, or Line Flushes.
+Review Module 7.13 IV Medications, Fluids, or Line Flushes.

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with the task of Medication Administration and Medication Management.
 To code cueing assistance for a medication, the cue must be done within an hour of when the dose is to be taken.

-• Needs assistance to crush his or her medication or assistance to put his or her medication in food, such as applesauce, in order for it to be taken.
+• Needs assistance to crush their medication or assistance to put their medication in food, such as applesauce, for it to be taken.

-• Needs assistance to check his or her blood glucose level or to adjust his or her insulin dose given the current blood glucose level.
+• Needs assistance to check their blood glucose level or to adjust their insulin dose given the current blood glucose level.

 • Needs assistance to prepare a medication for administration via a feeding tube.
 For example, crushing a tablet to be diluted and administered through a G-tube.